crownedgrouse/geas/README.md

 ## Donations ##

-If you find this project useful, and help it to be maintained, please donate to:
+Help this project to be maintained !
+If you find this project useful, please donate to:

     Bitcoin: 1Ep9VoyNtnNiGoXM52V6NwcMh4SZ9bxkAG
     Ethereum: 0xfac5e46ffe12ec1fc2830d95c22e6583d163d7f9